-The Apple’s GPS and altimetry are NOT as good as the likes of Suunto but the Apple’s GPS is as good as many Garmins…even some of the higher end ones.
+Apple’s GPS and altimetry are NOT as good as the likes of Suunto but Apple’s GPS is as good as many Garmins…even some of the higher-end ones.
 And that’s despite what your friend says.
 Really it’s true.
 Unfortunately.

 Probably the main downside is the battery life but the Apple Watch 3 has made some steps forwards on that front compared to the previous version and also has an inbuilt eSIM chip for cellular access and all that comes with that eg mapping.

 The other downside, while I think about it, is that some people REALLY don’t like Apple products.
 A good way to tell is by looking at their phone.
 If they have an Apple Phone you know you are on to a winner with the Watch as a present.
 You know what to do.
 Miss Visa should help.

 - Positives – Aesthetics, two sizes to cover smaller wrists, app store.

 - Negatives – Battery life.
 No ANT+ support.
 Probably best if you are already an Apple adherent.